 At Volkswagen, a global company geared towards further growth, the information technology (IT) used in all divisions Group-wide is assuming an increasingly important role.
 IT risks include unauthorized access to sensitive electronic corporate data as well as limited systems availability as a consequence of downtime or natural disasters.

-We address the risk of unauthorized access to corporate data by using firewall and intrusion prevention systems and a dual authentication procedure.
+We address the risk of unauthorized access to corporate data with IT security technologies (e.g. firewall and intrusion prevention systems) and a dual authentication procedure.
 We achieve additional protection by restricting the allocation of access rights to systems and information and by keeping backup copies of critical data resources.
 We use technical resources that have been tried and tested in the market, adhering to standards applicable throughout the Company.
 Redundant IT infrastructures protect us against risks that occur in the event of a systems failure or natural or other disaster.